oxfam logo

 → Oxfam condemns all violence that has affected and continues to affect Israeli and Palestinian civilians.

 We are deeply appalled by the serious violence against Israeli civilians and the escalating violence against civilians in Gaza.
 Attacks that deliberately target civilians are never justified.
 All parties must respect international humanitarian law and stop the violence.
 We have witnessed the deadliest day for civilians in Israel's modern history and the deadliest year in the West Bank since UN measurements began.
-In the last year, morewomen and childrenhavebeen killed in Gaza by the Israeli military than in any other contemporary conflict in a single year.
+In one year in Gaza, morewomen and children havebeen killed by the Israeli military than in any other contemporary conflict in a single year.

 → Oxfam calls for an immediate and permanent ceasefire

-Civilians on all sides are paying the price for their leaders' failure to resolve a conflict that has led to the longest occupation in modern history.
-The escalation of violence also underscores the failure of world leaders to address the occupation and blockade.
+Civilians on all sides are paying the price for the failure of their leaders to resolve a conflict that has led to the longest occupation in modern history.
+The escalation of violence also underlines the failure of world leaders to address the occupation and blockade.
 If the international community does not actively work to address these root causes, the cycle of human rights violations and violence will only continue.
-Humanitarian pauses are not enough; a permanent ceasefire is needed to truly protect and support all people in Gaza.
+Humanitarian pauses are not enough, a permanent ceasefire is needed to truly protect and support all the people of Gaza.
+In mid-January they reached an agreement on a ceasefire in Gaza, which Oxfam welcomes while emphasizing the importance of allowing humanitarian aid to reach those in need.

 → Humanitarian aid must be allowed to enter safely into the affected areas.